Type 071 amphibious transport dock: Design

 The Type 071 may operate as the flagship of a task force.
 The Type 071 may also conduct and support humanitarian, disaster relief, and counterpiracy missions, in addition to amphibious assaults.

 Export

 The China State Shipbuilding and Trading Corp. consortium offered to build a modified Type 071 for the Royal Malaysian Navy.
 The Malaysians had a requirement for a 13,000-ton LPD; the Type 071 would cost a third of the similar US-built San Antonio-class LPD.

 The Royal Thai Navy ordered one export version, designated Type 071E, in 2019.
-On April 17, 2023, the ship was delivered to the Royal Thai Navy and arrived to Thailand on April 25, 2023.
+In April 2023, the ship was delivered to the Royal Thai Navy.